MicrosoftDocs/defender-docs/defender-office-365/submissions-admin.md

   After an admin submits the message from the **User reported** tab, an entry is also created on the corresponding tab on the **Submissions** page (for example, the **Emails** tab).
 These types of admin submissions are described in the [Admin options for user reported messages](#admin-options-for-user-reported-messages) section.

-##When admins submit messages or sends user report to Microsoft for analysis, we do the following checks:
+When admins or users submit messages to Microsoft for analysis, we do the following checks:

 - **Email authentication check** (email messages only): Whether email authentication passed or failed when it was delivered.
 - **Policy hits**: Information about any policies or overrides that might have allowed or blocked the incoming email into the organization, thus overriding our filtering verdicts.